 Offering More Than Just a Paycheck

-As a growing organization, it makes sense to develop an improved compensation strategy.
+As a growing organization, it makes sense to improve your compensation strategy.
 Why?
-Your business needs to attract the best candidates who can innovate and lead your company in the industry.
-Secondly, in order to retain high performance employees, your compensation plan should offer more than just a competitive salary.
-Having access to additional compensation, whether in the form of added financial benefits or non-monetary incentives, can go a long way towards creating a loyal employee population.
+Your business needs to retain the best employees who can innovate and lead your company in the industry.
+Secondly, in order to retain high performance employees, you should be offering more than just a competitive base salary.
+Employees are increasingly expecting bonuses and other forms of variable pay, indirect compensation, and non-monetary compensation incentives.
+Being clear about what your company offers can go a long way towards creating an engaged and loyal workforce.

 - Performance based promotions

 When employees understand that the only way they can earn more is to perform at higher standards, they are generally more motivated.
-Providing generous pay for performance with regular performance meetings each quarter works better than a once-per-year evaluation.
+Providing generous pay for performance with regular performance meetings each quarter works better than a once-per-year evaluation and plays an important role in efforts to improve your compensation strategy.

 - Corporate recognition awards